streamlink/streamlink/docs/plugin_matrix.rst

 liveme                  liveme.com           Yes   --
 livestream              new.livestream.com   Yes   --
-lrt                     lrt.lt               Yes   No mediaklikk              mediaklikk.hu        Yes   No    Streams may be geo-restricted to Hungary. mips                    mips.tv              Yes   --    Requires rtmpdump with K-S-V patches. mitele                  mitele.es            Yes   No    Streams may be geo-restricted to Spain.
+lrt                     lrt.lt               Yes   No ltv_lsm_lv              ltv.lsm.lv           Yes   No    Streams may be geo-restricted to Latvia. mediaklikk              mediaklikk.hu        Yes   No    Streams may be geo-restricted to Hungary. mips                    mips.tv              Yes   --    Requires rtmpdump with K-S-V patches. mitele                  mitele.es            Yes   No    Streams may be geo-restricted to Spain.